What is neuromuscular transmission?

 • Post tetanic count, PTC: Used for estimating the relaxation level with tetanic stimulation.

-• Single twitch, ST: Single twitch mode is practical when using depolarizing relaxants: in the cases, TOF% does not give any additional information about the patient status.
+• Single twitch, ST: Single twitch mode is practical when using depolarizing relaxants: in this case, TOF% does not give any additional information about the patient status.

 Quantitative muscle response